rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

   wildcardPolicy: None
 ```

-Check that in this tweaked route, a new label "type: internal" is added, and also the host into the spec definition is adapted to use the *internalapps domain route.
+Note that in this tweaked route, a new label "type: internal" is added, and the host in the spec definition is adapted to use the *internalapps domain route.

-Let's delete the old route and apply the new one
+Let's delete the old route and apply the new one:

 ```
 # oc delete route django-psql-example -n test-sharding